canonical/checkbox/docs/tutorial/using-checkbox/basic-launcher.rst

 When you ran Checkbox in the previous section, you were probably overwhelmed with the number of test plans available.
-Using a launcher, it is possible to filter out the list of test plans to only select the ones that matter to you.
+Using a launcher, it is possible to filter them to only select the ones that matter to you.

 Create a file named ``mylauncher`` and add the following information in it: